leahferrell/Stock-Index-Predictor/README.md

 Project Owner: Leah Ferrell

-I. Intro:
+## I. Intro:

-Over the past few months I have increasingly become more interested in the worlds of investing through stock trading, machine learning, and software engineering.
+Over the past few months I have become increasingly interested in the worlds of investing through stock trading, machine learning, and software engineering.
 I decided it would be best to merge all of the interests in one and begin working on a project to help me learn all of these interests, and at the end have a cool/useful project to show off.

-II.
+## II.
 Influence:

 A research paper titled "A Genetic Algorithm Optimized Decision Tree SVM based Stock Market Trend Prediction System" is the basis for this project.
 It can be found here: http://stocktrendresearch.googlecode.com/svn-history/r7/trunk/Paper/SVM_ANN_UpDownNoTrend.pdf

-III.
+## III.
 Overall Design:

 A. The core project consists of 4 parts:
 	1. Daily inputs: Daily Open, Daily High, Daily Low, Daily Closing, Trading Volumes